algorithmica-org/algorithmica/content/english/hpc/cpu-cache/mlp.md

 ---
 title: Memory-Level Parallelism
-weight: 9
+weight: 5
 ---

+Memory requests can overlap in time: while you wait for a read request to complete, you can sand a few others, which will be executed concurrently with it.
+This is the reason why [linear iteration](../bandwidth) is so much faster than [pointer jumping](../latency): the CPU knows which memory locations it needs to fetch next and sends memory requests far ahead of time.

 On perfectly pipelined systems, it would be equal to the latency-bandwidth product.
 But this isn't quite true: we measured the latency of the RAM to be around 150ns, and its peak bandwidth to be around 40 GB/s, which if we just divided.

 ![](../img/latency-bandwidth.svg)

-The fundamental reason why [linear iteration](../bandwidth) is so much faster than [pointer jumping](../latency) is that the CPU knows which memory locations it needs to fetch first and sends the corresponding memory requests far in advance, successfully hiding the latencies of these individual requests.

 Exploring this idea further, the memory system supports a large but finite number of concurrent I/O operations.
 To find this limit, we can modify our pointer chasing benchmark